HalbFettKaese/WireframeDisplay/README.md

  When changing the color or the thickness, you can also choose between editing the first, second or third row to only change the properties of lines along the x, y or z axis.

 ## Creating more wireframe shapes
-### Different cuboid shapes
+### Different cuboid sizes
- You don't need to edit anything about the resource pack if you want to change the dimensions of a given wireframe.
+ You don't need to edit anything about the resource pack if you want to change the size of a given wireframe.
 Just change the `transformation.scale` of the display entity that the wireframe is on, and adjust the translation.

 ### Rotating wireframes
  You can use any horizontal rotation, but sadly, any rotation outside of that axis (such as pitch or roll) does not work for the wireframes.